-We want our preschoolers to be familiar with the lines to have more confidence when asked to write them.
+We want our preschoolers to be familiar with the lines to have more confidence when asked to write later in life.

 There are countless amounts of ways to practice prewriting with your preschooler.

-RELATED: If pencil grip is something you are unsure about, you will want to read more about that HERE.
+RELATED: If pencil grip is something you are unsure about, you will want to read more about pencil grip here.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.